NASA-PDS/naif-pds4-bundler/docs/source/34_step_4_checking_the_result.rst

 Although NPB and the instructions given above provide a lot of safeguard to ensure production of a fully PDS-compliant data set, many inputs to the configuration file are done "by hand" and for this reason are prone to errors.
-Because of this the archive producer should validate the fully prepared SPICE archive using a tool provided by the PDS Engineering Node.
+Because of this the archive producer should validate the SPICE archive using the validation tool provided by the PDS Engineering Node.

-One tool is currently available for this purpose, the **Validate Tool**.
-Validate Tool performs the validation of the archive for PDS standards compliance.
+The **Validate Tool** performs the validation of the archive for PDS standards compliance.
 Validate Tool is a command line application well suited for batch mode processing.